-If you rejoin the LGPS and you have deferred benefits in an LGPS fund in Scotland, your deferred benefits will normally be automatically joined with your new active pension account.
-If, for benefits that are normally automatically joined, you want to retain separate deferred benefits then you must make such an election within 12 months of rejoining the scheme (or such longer period as your employer may allow).
-If you rejoin the LGPS in Scotland and have a deferred refund this must be joined with your new active pension account.
+If you rejoin the LGPS in the same Fund as a councillor and you have deferred benefits in that Fund from a previous period when you were a councillor your deferred benefits will normally be automatically joined with your new active pension account.
+If, for benefits that are normally automatically joined, you want to retain separate deferred benefits then you must make such an election within 12 months of rejoining the scheme (or such longer period as your council may allow).
+If you rejoin the LGPS as a councillor in Scotland in any Fund and have a deferred refund this must be joined with your new active pension account.